-Most if not all clients of any kind, will not trust a self-signed certificate when they connect to a server that uses one.
-What the client will do is to block the connection with an error message (this is what iOS Safari does, also Node.js apps); or show a security warning page (Chrome and Firefox web browsers).
+Most clients won't trust a self-signed certificate when connecting to a server that uses one.
+What the client will do is to block the connection with an error message (this is what iOS Safari does, also Node.js apps); or show a security warning page (like with Chrome and Firefox web browsers).

 Normally, there is some way to override this behavior.
-Either by installing your Root CA in the device's root storage, or by setting some configuration.
+Either by installing your Root CA in the device's or client's special cert storage, or by setting some configuration.
 Then, the self-signed certificate will be trusted just like if it had been issued by a reputable Authority.